COLI: A Hierarchical Efficient Compressor for Large Images: Conclusion

 \section{Conclusion}

 This work has presented COLI, a scalable framework for compressing large images using Implicit Neural Representations (INRs).
 COLI integrates Hyper-Compression—an effective post-training model compression technique—with a comprehensive acceleration strategy.
-Specifically, COLI first encodes image patches using NeRV, leveraging pre-trained models, per-epoch acceleration, and parallelized batch training.
+Specifically, COLI encodes large images with a NeRV-based INR backbone, leveraging pre-trained models, per-epoch acceleration, and parallelized batch training to reduce encoding time.
 The Hyper-Compression module then further compresses the NeRV parameters, efficiently exploiting internal model redundancies.
-Evaluations on electron microscopy and medical imaging datasets have demonstrated that COLI significantly improves compression ratios while maintaining high reconstruction quality at lower bpp levels and reducing training time.
-Future research will explore additional acceleration techniques to further increase the throughput of INR-based compression.
+Evaluations on electron microscopy and medical imaging datasets demonstrate that COLI achieves a favorable rate–distortion trade-off in the low-bpp regime, clearly improving over prior INR-based codecs while maintaining stable reconstructions, and providing a lightweight neural code compared with end-to-end neural compressors.
+Future research will explore extending COLI to 3D volumetric settings to better exploit inter-slice correlations in medical scans, and incorporating lightweight entropy coding for Hyper-Compression indices to further reduce the bitrate.